 You can actually get paid to lose weight with HealthyWage by betting how much weight you’ll lose.
 Once you reach your weight loss goals, you can get paid to maintain your new physique.

 Signing up for an exercise class or buying a home exercise course can also help you feel more positive and energetic.
 Going to a class with others is also a good way to interact with new people and possibly make a new friend.

 Do you have money that’s sitting in the bank and not earning much interest?
-You should still keep your emergency fund in a high-interest bank account for immediate access, but you can earn up to 14% by investing your cash in P2P loans with Lending Club that help people get loans to consolidate debt or refinance a mortgage.
+You should still keep your emergency fund in a high-interest bank account for immediate access, but you can earn up to 14% by investing your cash in peer-to-peer loans.

 Read our LendingClub review to learn more about making P2P loans your new hobby.